valenpe7/petrvalenta.eu/_teaching/numerical_methods.md

 ---

 title: "12NME - Numerical methods"
-excerpt: "Principles of numerical mathematics important for numerical solving of problems related mainly to physics and technology.
-The course covers methods to solve algebraic equations, nonlinear equations, ordinary differential equations (initial and boundary value problems)."
+excerpt: "Principles of numerical mathematics important for numerical solving of problems related mainly to physics and technology are demonstrated using Python programming language.
+The course covers methods to solve algebraic equations, nonlinear equations, ordinary differential equations (initial and boundary value problems), methods for interpolation and extrapolation, numerical optimization, and data sorting."

 ---